grnet/kamaki/docs/usage.rst

 In favor of interactive shell:

-* tab completion for commands (if supported by the user's shell)
+* tab completion for commands (if supported by the user shell)
-* session history with ↑ or ↓ keys (if supported by the user's shell)
+* session history with ↑ or ↓ keys (if supported by the user shell)
 * shorter commands with command context switching
 * re-run old commands with /history